Iecava: Soviet occupation

 In 1958, by decree of the Supreme Council of the Latvian SSR, the heavily populated area “Iecava” is transformed into a working village.
 There are 1242 residents in the village this time around.

 By the end of the 1950s, the food industry began to grow in Iecava.
 A distillery was reconstructed in 1957, a dairy combined in 1962, a bakery was built in 1961.
 In 1968, a combined feed plant started production, in 1973 the Iecava Poultry Factory was created (now a/s “Balticovo”, the largest producer of eggs in the Baltics).

 On 1 February 1963, the village of Iecava workers was transformed into a city village.

 In the 1980s, a strong agrarian complex base has developed in Iecava's urban village and its surroundings.
 The Iecava station contains an intermediate-Republican fertilizer base, a combined forage plant, and an asphalt-concrete plant.
-The area comprises an Iecava bird factory, an distillery, a dairy and other businesses.
+The area comprises an Iecava bird factory, a distillery, a dairy and other businesses.
 Large agricultural production companies were here.
 The overall atmosphere was affected by the former presence of three parts of the USSR rocket bases.